grace-notes/website/contents/topics/eternity.md

 <blockquote><strong>**1 Peter 1:3,4.** Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrectio

-to *obtain*an inheritance *which is* imperishable and undefiled and will not fade away, reserved in heaven for you, <blockquote><strong>
+to *obtain*an inheritance *which is* imperishable and undefiled and will not fade away, reserved in heaven for you, </blockquote></strong>

 **Reunion with loved ones in the Lord.**